acisops/acis_anomaly_pages/source/dpab_shutdown.rst

      - Warm-boot the BEP and start a DEA housekeeping run (|warmboot|_).

 * Execute the CAP at the next available comm.
+* Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

 .. note::